The health hazards of sitting

 Sore shoulders and back

-When we move around, soft discs between vertebrae expand and contract like sponges, soaking up fresh blood and nutrients.
+When we move, soft discs between vertebrae expand and contract like sponges, soaking up fresh blood and nutrients.
 But when we sit for a long time, discs are squashed unevenly.
-Collagen hardens around supporting tendons and ligaments.
+Collagen hardens around tendons and ligaments.

 People who sit more are at greater risk for herniated lumbar disks.
 A muscle called the psoas travels through the abdominal cavity and, when it tightens, pulls the upper lumbar spine forward.
 Upper-body weight rests entirely on the ischial tuberosity (sitting bones) instead of being distributed along the arch of the spine.